The allowed energies of a simple atom are 0.00 eV, 4.00 eV, and 6... | Channels for Pearson+

 Textbook Question

 The allowed energies of a simple atom are 0.00 eV, 4.00 eV, and 6.00 eV.
-Draw the atom’s energy-level diagram.
-Label each level with the energy and the quantum number.
+What wavelengths appear in the atom’s emission spectrum?

 Verified step by step guidance